revblaze/SyntaxKit/Pods/ActionSheetPicker-3.0/README.md

 - Expand the "Target Dependencies" group, and add `CoreActionSheetPicker.framework`.
 - Click on the `+` button at the top left of the panel and select "New Copy Files Phase".
 Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `CoreActionSheetPicker.framework`.

-## Example Projects##
+## Example Projects

 `open ActionSheetPicker-3.0.xcworkspace`

-Here is 4 projects:
+Here is 3 projects:

 - **CoreActionSheetPicker** - all picker files combined in one Framework. (available since `iOS 8`)
 - **ActionSheetPicker** - modern and descriptive Obj-C project with many examples.
 - **Swift-Example** - example, written on Swift. (only with basic 3 Pickers examples, for all examples please run `ActionSheetPicker` project)
-- **ActionSheetPicker-iOS6-7** -  iOS 6 and 7 comparable project. or to run only this project `open Example-for-and-6/ActionSheetPicker.xcodeproj`

 ## Screenshots